PelionIoT/ref-wem-webapp/README.md

    source /usr/local/bin/virtualenvwrapper.sh
    ```

    NOTE:
-   For different Linux distro's virtualenvwrapper.sh might install to a different path.
-If so you can find its real path by running:
+   For different Linux distros, `virtualenvwrapper.sh` might install to a different path.
+If so, you can find its real path by running:

    ```
    /home/wem/ref-wem-webapp$ find / -name virtualenvwrapper.sh
    find: /usr/pybin/virtualenvwrapper.sh
    ````

    You can then change your `~/.profile` source path to:

    ```
    source /usr/pybin/virtualenvwrapper.sh
    ```

 1. Create a virtualenv as the wem user.